Igor Majcen

 Igor Majcen (born August 24, 1969 in Ljubljana) is a retired male freestyle swimmer from Slovenia.
-He is a three-time Olympian, making his debut in 1988 for FR Yugoslavia.
+He is a three-time Olympian, making his debut in 1988 for SFR Yugoslavia.

 His best Olympic result was finishing in sixth place in the men's 1500 m freestyle event at the 1992 Summer Olympics in Barcelona, Spain.
 He was named Slovenian Sportsman of the Year in 1993, after having won the bronze medal in the men's 1500 m freestyle event at the 1993 European LC Championships in Sheffield.